MicrosoftDocs/azure-devops-docs/docs/report/powerbi/analytics-default-views.md

 Default views automatically include the most common fields for the included work item types used for reporting.
 All custom fields are included.

 For example, the following fields are included when filtered for bugs and user stories.
-You can look up the description of most of these fields from the [Work item properties reference](analytics-fields-reference.md) or [Work item field index](../../boards/work-items/guidance/work-item-field.md).
+You can look up the description of most of these fields from the [Work tracking properties reference](analytics-fields-reference.md) or [Work item field index](../../boards/work-items/guidance/work-item-field.md).

 > [!div class="mx-imgBorder"]
 > ![Analytics views common fields](media/editable-views/common-fields.png)